koushik1703/LambdaNetCLI/README.md

 # Result

-The result shows the variable name and Top 5 prediction for it, for every variable in every file.
+The result shows the variable/method name and Top 5 prediction for it, for every variable/method in every file.

 Example: